marcusoftnet/marcusoftnet.github.io/_posts/2007-03-26-weekend-to-end.md

 blogger_orig_url: http://www.marcusoft.net/2007/03/weekend-to-end.html
 ---

-After a really busy weekend i have just started a "get-back-into-shape-week"...
+After a really busy weekend I have just started a "get-back-into-shape-week"...
 That happens quite a lot to me - the weekends are more hectic than the weeks.
 So you need to shape up in the weeks.